 Weird Questions to Ask People

-If you want to give someone a memorable experience, then ask them a weird question.
-Sometimes you'll be lucky enough that they'll not only decide to answer but begin a great discussion between the two of you to make you both have a memorable experience.
+If you want to give someone a memorable experience, then ask them a weird, funny or odd question.
+If you're lucky the person you ask will not only decide to answer your question but because of you asking it, a great discussion will be the result of it.

 I've never understood the mundane questions most people use for chit-chat to pass the time.
 Who cares about the weather, when you could be talking about something that makes both people think and wonder.
 Of course, to ask (or answer) such questions, you need to have a few of them on your mind.
 That's what this article is all about.
 I look forward to hearing one of these wonderfully strange questions being asked to me by a complete stranger sitting on a bench.
 In fact, you may have already met me, because I do ask these kinds of odd questions whenever I get the chance.
 Almost all of my personal experiences have resulted in amazingly weird conversations and friendships.